-- Interest and other income generated from transferring the taxpayer’s own capital to an associated company when the capital exceeds three times the associated company’s equity and for the part corresponding to the excess.
+- Interest and other income generated from transferring the taxpayer’s own capital to a related company when the capital exceeds three times the latter’s equity and for the part corresponding to the excess.

-Regarding NRIT, income not obtained through a permanent establishment (PE) is taxed on each individual total or partial accrual of income subject to tax.
+Regarding NRIT, income not obtained through a PE is taxed on each individual total or partial accrual of income subject to tax.
 This means that losses cannot be offset against gains.

 Taxable income for non-residents without a PE is generally the gross income stipulated in Spanish PIT law, and no reductions are applicable.
 As a special rule, in the case of provisions of services, technical assistance, installation and assembly work resulting from engineering contracts and, in general, economic activities or operations carried out in Spain without a PE, taxable income is the difference between gross income and the expenses generated by staff, or for the procurement of materials incorporated in the works and supplies, in accordance with the requirements established in the regulations implemented under Spanish NRIT law.

-PIT is not levied on employment income obtained by persons who are tax resident in Spain for work effectively carried out outside Spain up to the limit of 60,100 euros (EUR) if the following requirements are met:
+PIT is not levied on employment income obtained by persons who are tax resident in Spain for work effectively carried out outside Spain, up to the limit of EUR 60,100, if the following requirements are met: